 “It is easy to cut down the tree of liberty, but not so easy to restore it back to life”

-“I took up arms for the freedom of my colour.
+“I took up arms for the freedom of my color.
 It is our own – we will defend it or perish”

-“We are free today because we are stronger; we will be slaves again when the government become the stronger”.
+“We are free today because we are stronger; we will be slaves again when the government becomes the stronger”.